 Drooping eyelids don’t just age you prematurely, they can also interfere with your ability to see clearly.
 The exceptional eye surgeons at Ophthalmology Physicians & Surgeons, PC specialize in carrying out blepharoplasty, a surgical procedure that corrects drooping eyelids to restore your vision.
-If you live in the greater Philadelphia area, including Trappe, Blue Bell, Spring House, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to learn more and find out if blepharoplasty is right for you.
+If you live in the greater Philadelphia area, including Trappe, Blue Bell, North Wales, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to learn more and find out if blepharoplasty is right for you.

 Blepharoplasty is a surgical procedure for the correction of drooping eyelids that are obstructing your vision.
 Blepharoplasty is also an aesthetic procedure carried out at cosmetic surgery clinics, and while the focus of the eye surgeons at Ophthalmology Physicians & Surgeons, PC is to improve your vision, blepharoplasty can have a rejuvenating effect that helps patients look less tired and more alert.